Vasu7389/ReactJs-Interview-Question/README.md

 <details>
 <summary>
     <h3>1.
-Write a custom hook which can be used for debouncing feature.</h3>
+Write a custom hook which can be used to debounce user's input.</h3>
 </summary>

 ```jsx